syncfusion/Flutter-docs/Flutter/pyramid-chart/getting-started.md

 {% endhighlight %}

-N>: An empty chart will be displayed.
-This is the charts default behavior.
+_note_ : An empty chart will be displayed.This is charts default behavior.

 ## Bind data source

 Based on your data, initialize the series type.
 In the series, you need to map the data source and the fields for x and y data points.
-Here, Funnel series is rendered that is demonstrated in the following code snippet.
+Here, pyramid series is rendered that is demonstrated in the following code snippet.

 {% highlight dart %}

     @override
     Widget build(BuildContext context) {
         final List<ChartData> chartData = [
-            ChartData('Jan', 35),
-            ChartData('Feb', 28),
+            ChartData('David', 25),
+            ChartData('Steve', 38),
-            ChartData('Mar', 34),
+            ChartData('Jack', 34),
-            ChartData('Apr', 32),
-            ChartData('May', 40)
+            ChartData('Others', 52)
         ];
         return Scaffold(
             body: Center(
                 child: Container(
-                    child: SfFunnelChart(
+                    child: SfPyramidChart(
-                      series:FunnelSeries<ChartData, String>(
+                      series:PyramidSeries<ChartData, String>(
                             dataSource: chartData,
                             xValueMapper: (ChartData data, _) => data.x,
                             yValueMapper: (ChartData data, _) => data.y